 Grace Under Water’s Vision

-The vision of Grace Under Water is to be a credible and evidence-based source of information and support for families across Canada and beyond who are trying to make sense of chronic health issues related to water-damaged buildings.
+The vision of Grace Under Water is to be a credible and evidence-based source of information and support for families in Canada who are trying to make sense of chronic health issues related to water-damaged buildings.